-When I decided to tear myself away from the modern luxury of Ani Villas for a hike to an Iguana Cave, Anguilla, my fingers were crossed that this time Anguilla would deliver “what it says on the tin.”
-I was in searcg of a magnificent natural amphitheater full of lounging, green iguanas of all shapes and sizes.
+When I decided to tear myself away from the modern luxury of Ani Private Resorts for a hike to an Iguana Cave Anguilla, my fingers were crossed that this time Anguilla would deliver “what it says on the tin.”
+I was in search of a magnificent natural amphitheater full of lounging, green iguanas of all shapes and sizes.

 Why don’t I ever learn?